vasuadari/docker/README.md

 ## Introduction

-Using docker you can wrap your application with all its dependencies into a [container](#user-content-container) by having your host machine(Think of a machine with freshly installed Ubuntu) clean.
+Using docker you can wrap your application with all its dependencies into a [container](#user-content-container) by having your host machine clean.

 ## Installation